qrjak021/PDF_word_counter/README.md

 # PDF word counter
-Load PDF text file and get 10 most common words in i
+Load PDF text file and get 10 most common words in it